 1. What does a fetal complication or diagnosis mean for me, my child, and the rest of my pregnancy?

 The CIFH specializes in the comprehensive counseling, coordination, and treatment that will be needed.
-Their philosophy revolves around you as the patient and the sensitivity, support and expertise that is needed from the beginning.
-They noted that most birth conditions are not preventable and often encourage families to let go of the guilt surrounding the diagnosis.
-Instead, they would like you to channel your energy into learning about the baby’s condition and the treatments that are available.
+Their philosophy revolves around you as the patient and the sensitivity, support, and expertise that is needed from the beginning.
+Because most birth conditions are not preventable, they encourage you to channel your energy into learning about the baby’s condition and the treatments that are available rather than feeling as if you could have done something differently.

 2. When are abnormalities typically detected during pregnancy?